 Every year thousands of riders across the globe don their finest threads and swing a leg over mostly vintage/classic, neo-retro and new-wave custom machines.
 Joining hundreds of other dapperly-dressed riders for a local, organised group ride, DGR riders thunder through cities, towns and villages.

-All this in an effort to raise awareness of men’s mental wellness and health issues.
-And to great effect, as over $30.49M USD has been raised since 2012.
+All this is to raise awareness of men’s mental wellness and health issues alongside funds.
+And it seems to be working well.
+Over $30.49M USD has been raised since 2012.

 This year however with a variety of local COVID-19 restrictions in place, each local ride will take one of three forms: